AlexsLemonade/2021-june-training/workshop/resources-for-consultation-sessions.md

 End SRAdb section -->

-## Transcriptome indices for non-human organisms
+## Transcriptome indices for common organisms

 During the introduction to bulk RNA-seq module, we used human data and included a transcriptome index for human in `training-modules/RNA-seq/index/`.